Brandon Todd

 Brandon Michael Todd (born August 13, 1985) is an athlete known for his high vertical jump and ability to slam dunk a basketball despite being 5'5" tall.
 Brandon was a four-year starter on the Cambridge High School (CHS) basketball team and a breakout star at Muskingum College.
 In March 2013 Brandon trained Lenny Bernstein of The Washington Post.
 Larry got Brandon to talk about his love of jumping, his 44-inch vertical, and his first dunk story at 5'2 at the age of 13.
-In a 2013 interview he did with the Greatist, he describes his story and a day in his fitness & diet routine.
 Yahoo Sports' Head of Sports, Entertainment & Studies, David H. Katz wrote an article in June about Todd, in which he challenged an old teammate and competitor LeBron James to take the FlytRight Challenge.
 In Oct 2013, Marci Ien of Canada AM CTV did a Special sharing his challenge and efforts to prove that anyone could dunk.

 High school career

 During his first year as a starter he was fifth in scoring and third in assists.
 He helped his experienced team reach the State Tournament.
 The following year Brandon came into his own as one of the top performers at his position and in the E.C.O.L conference.
 Brandon was second in scoring with 398 points, reaching double-figures in 20 games.
 He scored 20+ points eight times, with a season-high of 31 in the district championship versus Steubenville.
 Todd also led the Bobcats in steals with 39, three-pointers with 45, and tied for the team lead in assists with 69.

 During his sophomore season Brandon was named Honorable Mention All-Ohio by the AP and Division II Second Team All-Eastern District; also receiving a Second Team Selection in the E.C.O.L.
 His Junior season saw Brandon break out from a young player into a dominant scorer.
 Brandon Todd led the Bobcats in scoring with 473 points, reaching double-figures in all 21 games.
 He scored 20+ points 14 times, and 30+ points four times, with a season-high of 33 at home vs. Indian Creek.
 Todd also led the Bobcats in steals with 65 and three-pointers with 74.
 Brandon Todd became the eleventh player in CHS history to score 900 points in his career.
 Todd finished the season ninth on the CHS career scoring list with 998 points.